ozuit/generators-web-project/README.md

 An skeleton web project for frontend developer.
 It uses SASS, Gulp, and Browserify and utilizes best Frontend practices and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).

 ##Getting Started
-1. Clone this repo from `https://github.com/tanUIT/generators-web-project.git` by command
+1. Clone this repo from `https://github.com/tanUIT/generators-web-project.git`
 2. Run `npm install` from the root directory
 ```
 $ git clone https://github.com/tanUIT/generators-web-project.git